In June of 2021, we presented the Notice of Motions that included the Identity Statement and associated motions. Click here to read those in full.

 Emmanuel Baptist is a CBWC congregation in Saskatoon have hosted a number of events that are well worth watching.
 Cal Malena is also featured here, though much of the content will be repeated.
 The other three speakers are Gordon T. Smith, Beth Carlson-Malena and Wesley Hill.

 Reading List from the the CBWC (human sexuality)

 From our Baptist Union friends in the UK:

 The Courage to be Baptist (helpful context re: Baptist ecclesiology or how Baptists have historically thought about what it means to be the church)

 Listening - Human Sexuality (includes a reading list and many other resources)

-We know going into these conversations that we do not all think about the nature of the church in the same ways, nor do we read scripture the same way.
+We know going into these conversations that we do not all think about the nature of the church in the same ways, nor do we all read scripture the same way.
 We seek to be faithful to God's word, humble in our approach, and open-handed in our interpretation.
 May this foster good, open dialogue and may we listen carefully for the voice of the Spirit.
 And may we learn how to listen together.

-Here are two documents that have come from colleagues and friends within the CBWC in response to the Identity Statement and the notice of motions.
+Here are two additional documents that have come from colleagues and friends within the CBWC in response to the Identity Statement and the notice of motions.